Pumpkin Spice Oatmeal (Ready In 15 Minutes)

 Pumpkin Spice Oatmeal

-This may be triggering to oatmeal lovers, but a big bowl of oatmeal without protein and healthy fats is a big bowl of let’s see how high we can spike our blood sugar.
-Don’t get me wrong, I love a warm and creamy bowl of oats, but I make a few simple tweaks to make them more blood sugar-friendly.
-This is one of my favorite pumpkin recipes, and you can even prep it ahead for busy mornings.
+This may be triggering for oatmeal lovers, but a big bowl of oatmeal without adding protein and healthy fats is a big bowl of “let’s see how high we can spike our blood sugar.”
+People disagree on this, but I’ve tested it myself multiple times.
+When I add protein and fats, my blood sugar is much more stable.
+Keep in mind everyone is different, but a few simple tweaks can make it more blood sugar-friendly.

 Related: Easy Pumpkin Dip Recipe